Navigating the Complexities of Medicaid

-Each case is managed by a team with a Senior Attorney/Partner, an Associate Attorney and a specialized Legal Assistant.
+At Fink Rosner Ershow-Levenberg, your case is managed by a team comprised of a Senior Attorney, an Associate Attorney and a Legal Assistant.

 The extraordinary cost of long-term nursing care can swiftly deplete a person's life savings and create great hardship for the spouse who remains in the community.
-Inability to pay for care may result in inadequate arrangements patched together by desperate family members.
+Inability to pay for care for a family member with Alzheimers or other cognitive disorders may result in inadequate arrangements patched together by desperate family members.
 Medicare and most health insurance plans do not pay for this kind of care in either a residence or a nursing home.

 Younger retirees may be wise to purchase long-term care insurance for themselves, but those who are already ill, frail or aged may not be able to procure such insurance.
-The Medicaid Program is available as a payor of last resort for those who have beome financially eligible.
+The Medicaid Program is available as a payer of last resort for those who have become financially eligible.